 - Fantastic Anthropologist: It's right there in the title.

-- Fantasy Forbidding Parents: When her parents realize the scope of Lyra's obsession, they tell her to stop fantasizing and to throw out all her "artifacts".
+- Fantasy-Forbidding Father: When her parents realize the scope of Lyra's obsession, they tell her to stop fantasizing and to throw out all her "artifacts".

-- First-Episode Spoiler: Lyra's adventures in the human world make the bulk of the story.
+- First-Episode Twist: Lyra's adventures in the human world make the bulk of the story.
 However, they come as a plot twist in the first few chapters.

 - Genre Savvy: Thomas, who can tell that Lyra's lyre necklace is important simply from the fact that she got it from Celestia, as he is a writer of Troperiffic fantasy.

 - Gilligan Cut: Bon-Bon deduces after receiving Lyra's letter that she's finally moved on from her human obsession.
 At that exact moment, Princess Celestia has just turned Lyra back into a human and is sending her out of Equestria.

 - Good Samaritan: Audrey takes in Lyra after finding her on the streets of Des Moines, which earns her the Element of Kindness.

-- Grass Is Greener: Although Lyra doesn't find Earth to be perfect she cannot fathom why Humans are so fascinated by something as "boring" as magic and other things we consider "fantasy".
+- Grass Is Greener: Although Lyra doesn't find Earth to be perfect, she cannot fathom why humans are so fascinated by something as "boring" as magic and other things we consider "fantasy", or why they find.
+Equestria and Ponyville so interesting.